apache/flink/docs/apis/table.md

 The Table API is a SQL-like expression language for relational stream and batch processing that can be easily embedded in Flink's DataSet and DataStream APIs (Java and Scala).
 The Table API and SQL interface operate on a relational `Table` abstraction, which can be created from external data sources, or existing DataSets and DataStreams.
 With the Table API, you can apply relational operators such as selection, aggregation, and joins on `Table`s.

-`Table`s can also be queried with regular SQL, as long as they are registered (see [Registering and Accessing Tables](#registering-and-accessing-tables)).
+`Table`s can also be queried with regular SQL, as long as they are registered (see [Registering Tables](#registering-tables)).
 The Table API and SQL offer equivalent functionality and can be mixed in the same program.
-When a `Table` is converted back into a `DataSet` or `DataStream`, the logical plan, which was defined by relational operators and SQL queries, is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` execution plan.
+When a `Table` is converted back into a `DataSet` or `DataStream`, the logical plan, which was defined by relational operators and SQL queries, is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` program.

 * This will be replaced by the TOC
 {:toc}